-Reviewers should declare their conflicts of interest and recuse themselves from the peer-review process if a conflict exists.
+Reviewers should declare their relationships and activities that might bias their evaluation of a manuscript and recuse themselves from the peer-review process if a conflict exists.

-D. Journal Owners and Editorial Freedom

-1. Journal Owners
+D. Journal Owners and Editorial Freedom 1.
+Journal Owners

 Owners and editors of medical journals share a common purpose, but they have different responsibilities, and sometimes those differences lead to conflicts.